 Three squares are joined together as shown in the figure to create a triangle.

-A lattice triangle is a triangle all the vertices of which coincide with points on a regular grid.
+A lattice triangle is a triangle whose vertices coincide with points on a regular grid.

 Which of the lattice triangles below has the greatest area?

 The figure shows a square inscribed in a circle inscribed in a square.
 If the side length of the largest square is 10, what is the area of the red region?

 The geometry questions in math competitions frequently focus on finding missing measurements, comparing similar figures, and combining simple shapes to create more complicated diagrams.
 We have units on each of these categories in this course, and you don't need to work through all of the units in this course in order, you can jump directly to whichever one you want to practice.

 Our unit on Measures will teach you techniques and equations that will help you calculate unknown lengths, areas, and volumes of 2D and 3D shapes.
 To learn more, you can either explore what's in this unit or read through the Geometry: Measures Syllabus.

 Our unit on Similarity will dive into the relationships between similar figures, and show how to use them to calculate unknown lengths and areas.
 To learn more, you can either explore what's in this unit or read through the Geometry: Similarity Syllabus.